Azure/missionlz/src/bicep/README.md

 You can deploy with the Azure Portal, the Azure CLI, or with both in an Air-Gapped Cloud.
 But first, you'll need these pre-requisites:

 1. An Azure Subscription
-1. That subscription added to a [Management Group](https://docs.microsoft.com/en-us/azure/governance/management-groups/create-management-group-portal)
+1. Contributor RBAC permissions to that subscription

 ### Azure Portal